genyngambia/Capstone_Project/Capstone_Project/README.md

 **Author** Genevieve Ngambia

-#### Executive summary
+## Executive Summary
-This project aims to predict obesity levels among adults in the United States using demographic and lifestyle factors such as age, education, income, gender, and location.
+This project aims to predict obesity levels among adults in the United States using demographic and lifestyle factors like age, education, income, gender, and location.
+Leveraging machine learning, it provides insights to help public health organizations target high-risk groups and improve health outcomes.

-By leveraging machine learning models, this project seeks to provide actionable insights for public health organizations to better target high-risk groups, ultimately improving health outcomes and reducing healthcare costs.
+According to recent data, nearly 1 in 3 adults (30.7%) in the U.S. are overweight, while more than 2 in 5 (42.4%) have obesity, including 9.2% who suffer from severe obesity.
+The prevalence of obesity and related conditions, such as diabetes and heart disease, continues to strain healthcare systems ([NIDDK Obesity Statistics](https://www.niddk.nih.gov/health-information/health-statistics/overweight-obesity#:~:text=the%20above%20table-,Nearly%201%20in%203%20adults%20(30.7%25)%20are%20overweight.,9.2%25)%20have%20severe%20obesity.)).

 #### Rationale
 Obesity is a significant public health concern, contributing to numerous chronic conditions such as diabetes, heart disease, and hypertension.